High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Proposed Method

-Eq.(\ref{eq:H_gaussian}) demonstrates the increase trend of differential entropy with the variance $\delta$.
-Motivated by this equation, we use the weight $log(\delta)$ to prioritize pixels with large uncertainty in the R-D loss function.
+Motivated by this equation, we design a new adaptive weighted loss named uncertainty-weighted rate-distortion loss ($L_{URD}$), in which the weight $log(\delta)$ is used to prioritize pixels with large uncertainty in the R-D loss function.
 Combining the hyper-parameter $\lambda$ to balance the overall trade-off between the rate and distortion, the uncertainty weighted R-D loss function is reformulated as:

-where $\lambda$ serves as a global weight applied to the entire dataset to balance the rate and distortion, whereas estimated uncertainty $\delta$ serves as a regulator within the image to prioritize pixels with large uncertainty and allocate more bits to them during compression.
-Our proposed uncertainty weighted R-D loss provides more rational trade-off between the rate and distortion compared with the regular R-D loss without uncertainty.
+where $\lambda$ globally controls the overall rate-distortion trade-off, determining the total bitrate budget, whereas estimated uncertainty $log(\delta)$ serves as the content adaptive weight to prioritize pixels with large uncertainty and allocate more bits to them during compression.
+Our proposed $L_{URD}$ enables a more rational allocation of the fixed bitrate budget, allocating more bits to perceptually critical regions where diffusion prediction is less reliable, thereby achieving a superior rate-distortion-perception balance.